Table of Contents

-Speaking of which, phenylpiracetam improves memory recollection in rats by increasing dopamine receptors in the brain.
+Phenylpiracetam may improve memory recollection by increasing dopamine receptors in the brain.
 Studies on humans with chronic fatigue have yielded similar results.

 Decreasing Anxiety and Depression

-Phenylpiracetam lowered anxiety and increased exploratory behavior in mice when they were introduced to new environments.
-A month of phenylpiracetam treatment similarly reduced anxiety and depression in human patients suffering from brain damage.
+A month of phenylpiracetam treatment reduced anxiety and depression in human patients suffering from brain damage.
 In another study, patients with comorbid heart disease, anxiety and depressive disorders noticed a reduction in psychological symptoms over 12 weeks of treatment; however, the effectiveness of the drug seemed to diminish after 4-8 weeks.

 Managing Epilepsy and Seizures

 In a study of 31 epilepsy patients, combining phenylpiracetam with a traditional anti-seizure drug for two months prevented seizures better than the other medication alone.

 A large scale study of 1,170 individuals with chronic ischemia and fatigue syndrome experienced a significant reduction in symptoms after a month of phenylpiracetam treatment.

 Preventing Weight Gain